DimitriPalmer22/Studio-Docs/Projects/Summer Project/Production/05-26 Tasks.md

 Also, we need to start getting real models / textures for the modular kit pieces.

-To be specific, here are most if not all the props currently in that level:
+To be specific, here are most if not all the props currently in that level.
+If the static mesh isn't already in the level's folder ready to be exported, or you're having trouble finding the asset, lmk:
-- Piles of
+- Piles of books
+- Banners
+- Circular bookshelves
+- The very tall pillars
+- Big table
+- Small table
+- Chandelier
+- Smaller hanging lights

 - Kiana
 - Rae